Joint-Development-Foundation/operational_template_open_standards/Process_Documents/Organization_Operational_Process.md

 ## Terminology and Conventions

 ### Language
-The default language for writting documentation is the American English, English (United States).
+The default language for writing documentation is American English, English (United States).

 ### Conventions
 The keywords “MUST”, “MUST NOT”, “REQUIRED”, “SHALL”, “SHALL NOT”, “SHOULD”, “SHOULD NOT”, “RECOMMENDED”, “MAY”, and “OPTIONAL” in this document are to be interpreted as described in [RFC2119].